 I found these pretty cupcakes at Walmart, and let me tell you, they were so delicious!
 They are Kimberley’s Bake Shoppe Cupcakes and they are really moist and super tasty!
 I bought the strawberry (with strawberry filling!!), lemon, and vanilla.
 There wasn’t one cupcake left when all was said and done!
 I highly recommend these if you don’t have time to bake your own.
 The quality was excellent, and I’ve seen them at other grocery stores as well.

 We topped the cupcakes with the cupcake toppers from the printable pack and they looked so cute!
-I used these lollipop sticks and simply put a piece of clear tape on the back to stick the topper to them.
+I used lollipop sticks and simply put a piece of clear tape on the back to stick the topper to them.

 Ending the Party With a Splash